 - Plan refresh cycles so they work best with your budget.
 It might make sense for you to continue with your current hardware upgrade methodology for one or two more cycles before making a change.
 Budgeting for something different can take a while to work out, especially if you’re moving things from capital expenses to operating expenses.
 Accounting will also need to depreciate the hardware investments at the end of their usable life, which is based on the time of purchase.

 One of the things our clients say they like best about Leapfrog Services is they know what’s coming down the pipeline.
 We’re in constant communication with our clients about their strategic IT roadmap, which includes when to plan to replace IT hardware, if at all.
 Our advice about replacement is based on our experiences managing hundreds of client networks — we’re constantly testing, deploying, evaluating, and verifying hardware and software tools.
 Please feel free to contact us if you want to discuss your options for replacing IT hardware.

 If your goal is an optimized IT environment that helps your company grow and prosper, you need highly effective Help Desk support.
 The faster problems get solved, the sooner your team can get back to work.
 Leapfrog offers a range of managed IT services, including 24/7/365 Help Desk Support.
-We pride ourselves in our lightning-fast resolution speeds and deep knowledge of all things IT.
-Customer service as Priority One means no more bottlenecks!

 If you liked this post, don’t forget to subscribe to FrogTalk, our monthly newsletter.